 The Company incurs costs to provide direct support services to our franchisees, as well as certain other direct and incremental costs to the Company's franchise operations.
-These costs primarily relate to franchise development services, system meetings, the provision for doubtful accounts and internal costs associated with our system optimization initiative, which are charged to "General and administrative," and customer care and help desk support services, which are charged to "Other operating income, net," as incurred.
+These costs primarily relate to franchise development services, facilitating franchisee-to-franchisee restaurant transfers and information technology services, which are charged to "Other operating expense (income), net," as incurred.